Kapranov degrees: Abstract

 \section{Abstract}

 The moduli space of stable rational curves with marked points has two distinguished families of maps: the forgetful maps, given by forgetting some of the markings, and the Kapranov maps, given by complete linear series of $\psi$-classes.
 The collection of all these maps embeds the moduli space into a product of projective spaces.
-We call the multidegrees of this embedding ``Kapranov degrees,'' which include as special cases the work of Witten, Silversmith, Castravet--Tevelev, Postnikov, Cavalieri--Gillespie--Monin, and Gillespie--Griffins--Levinson.
+We call the multidegrees of this embedding ``Kapranov degrees,'' which include as special cases the work of Witten, Silversmith, Gallet--Grasegger--Schicho, Castravet--Tevelev, Postnikov, Cavalieri--Gillespie--Monin, and Gillespie--Griffin--Levinson.
 We establish, in terms of a combinatorial matching condition, upper bounds for Kapranov degrees and a characterization of their positivity.
-The positivity characterization answers a question of Silversmith.
+The positivity characterization answers a question of Silversmith and gives a new proof of Laman's theorem characterizing generically rigid graphs in the plane.
 We achieve this by proving a recursive formula for Kapranov degrees and by using tools from the theory of error correcting codes.